Introduction to Industrial Relations

 The syllabus incorporates five main areas: the scope of industrial relations as a field of study; management; employee representation; the role of the state and regulatory processes; key determinants of industrial relations.
 Contemporary Australian examples are central to the course.
 Historical and international examples of industrial relations structures and processes are also used.

-Case Study / Problem Based Learning: PBL Exercises: Advising NBS Supermarket and Advising Kelly
+Case Study / Problem Based Learning: PBL Exercises: Advising NBS Hotel and Advising Evie

 Tutorial / Laboratory Exercises: Tutorial assessment